-The process of healing the damage wrought by infidelity begins and ends with restoring relationship trust.
-And let me be clear here: Relationship trust is not automatically rebuilt simply because the infidelity stops and stays stopped.
-Instead, relationship trust is rebuilt through consistent and sometimes painful actions engaged in over time.
-Cheaters need to make a commitment to living differently and abiding by certain relationship boundaries, the most important of which is ongoing rigorous honesty about everything, all the time, from here on out.
-This means that cheaters need to fearlessly tell the truth no matter what, even when they know it might be upsetting to their spouse.
+After infidelity comes to light, the cheater needs to address the damage done to the relationship.
+This means, first and foremost, that the cheater needs to rebuild relationship trust.
+Unfortunately, relationship trust is not automatically rebuilt simply because the cheating stops and stays stopped for a certain period.
+Instead, relationship trust is regained through consistent and sometimes painful actions engaged in over time.
+Basically, cheaters need to make a commitment to living differently and abiding by certain relationship boundaries – the most important of which is ongoing rigorous honesty about everything, all the time, from here on out.
+They need to fearlessly tell the truth no matter what, starting right now, even when they know the truth is likely to upset their spouse.

-When cheaters are rigorously honest, they tell their significant other about everything—not just the stuff that’s convenient or that they think will hurt the least.
+When cheaters are rigorously honest, they tell their significant other everything, not just the stuff that’s convenient or that they think will hurt the least.
 There are no more lies and no more secrets.
-With rigorous honesty, cheaters tell the truth and they tell it faster.
-They keep their mate in the loop about absolutely everything – spending, trips to the gym, gifts for the kids, issues at work, and, oh yeah, any interactions that their partner might not approve of.
-If their significant other would want to know it, they have to tell it.
+With rigorous honesty, cheaters keep their partner in the loop about absolutely everything – spending, trips to the gym, gifts for the kids, issues at work, needing to fertilize the lawn, and, oh yeah, any interactions their mate might not approve of.
+If the betrayed spouse would want to know, the cheater must tell.
 Period.

 Cheaters also need to understand the difference between active and passive truth telling.
-And yes, there is a huge difference between the two.
-Active truth telling means cheaters get honest with their significant other without prompting.
-If there is something their partner might want to know, cheaters volunteer that information, and they do it sooner rather than later.
+Active truth telling means they are honest with their significant other without prompting.
+If there is something they think their spouse might want to know, they volunteer that information, and they do it sooner rather than later.
 They voluntarily tell the truth.
-With active truth telling, cheaters become fully transparent about every aspect of life.
-Their spouse doesn’t have to guess, ask probing questions, or play detective, because they are actively disclosing the truth no matter what.
+With active truth telling, cheaters are fully transparent about every aspect of their life.
+Their partner doesn’t have to guess, ask probing questions, play detective, etc., because they are actively disclosing the truth no matter what.